Main menu

 DONATIONS/LOTTO – Jackpot €10,000

-We have launched an on line PAYPAL Account for people looking to play our club lotto -
+We have launched an on line PAYPAL Account for people looking to play our club lotto --- please check www.newtowncashel.ie and email your numbers to the email address on the site.

 €25 Quarterly, €50 Half Yearly & €100 yearly subscriptions available also by Direct debit, please enquire from any committee member.